-Most of the women were wives of men who held senior positions in the Zionist Federation: for example, Rebecca Sieff was the wife of Israel Sieff (1889–1972); Edith Eder was the wife of Dr. Montague David Eder (1865–1936) and Vera Weizmann was married to Dr. Chaim Weizmann.
+Most of the women were wives of men who held senior positions in the Zionist Federation.
+For example, Rebecca Sieff was the wife of Israel Sieff (1889–1972); Edith Eder was the wife of Dr. Montague David Eder (1865–1936), and Vera Weizmann was married to Dr. Chaim Weizmann.
 In 1918 they accompanied their husbands, members of the Zionist Commission for Palestine, on a tour of Palestine, where they held discussions with a great number of women engaged in pioneering work.
-Thus alerted to the significant problems faced by women and children, they returned to London with far-sighted reports on the needs of the population and plans for improving prevailing conditions by establishing social and welfare services and institutions for the agricultural and vocational training of young women.
+Alerted to the significant problems faced by women and children there, they returned to London with far-sighted reports on the needs of the population and plans for improving prevailing conditions by establishing social and welfare services and institutions for the agricultural and vocational training of young women.

 In 1996 Michal Modai, former chairwoman of the executive of the Israel Federation and of the World WIZO Executive, was elected President of World WIZO.
 Helena Glaser, chairwoman of the WIZO Israel Federation, was elected chairwoman of the World WIZO Executive.

-As activity increased, four committees were set up to divide the various areas of responsibility: home economics; kindergartens; home industry; and evening classes for girls aged thirteen to sixteen who were already at work.
-WIZO also offered financial support to the poorly funded Union of Hebrew Women for Equal Rights in Erez Israel, which had no funding, and WIZO, which supported several of its institutions, led eventually to their merger into the Women’s Zionist Federation in 1933, with the new organization combining the goals of both groups in its platform.
+As activity increased, four committees were set up to divide the various areas of responsibility: home economics, kindergartens, home industry, and evening classes for girls aged thirteen to sixteen who were already at work.
+WIZO also offered financial support to the poorly funded Union of Hebrew Women for Equal Rights in Erez Israel, which campaigned for women’s suffrage and equal rights.
+The organizations merged in 1948.

 The goals and work plans presented by the WIZO founding committee focused on the realization of the Zionist idea; the primary motivation for uniting in a women’s Zionist organization was that the existing organizational settings provided no opportunity for them to be active.
-They proclaimed that in order to realize the dream of building a national homeland, one must promote the welfare of women and children.
-By means of education and training, women must develop their unique gifts in order to maximize their potential contribution.
-The fields of activity were education, home economics and social services, which were neglected in Palestine at that time.
+Moreover, they proclaimed that in order to realize the dream of building a national homeland, one must promote the welfare of women and children.
+Through education and training, women must develop their unique gifts in order to maximize their potential contribution.
+The fields of activity were education, home economics, and social services, which were neglected in Palestine at that time.
 Under the influence of Hannah Maisel-Shohat, WIZO emphasized agriculture as a first step toward national revival, demanding the establishment of an agricultural school for women so that farmers’ wives could be trained in “the agricultural aspects of village life.”
-Although WIZO’s constitution was later revised and amended, its basic goals remain the same even today.
+Although WIZO’s constitution was later revised and amended, its basic goals remained the same over time.

 A detailed work plan presented at WIZO’s first assembly, held at the Twelfth Zionist Congress in Karlsbad in 1921, proposed practical activity in Palestine: founding a hostel and agricultural school for young immigrant women, providing kitchen equipment for the girls’ school in Haifa, and establishing a day care center for babies.

-A home for infant orphans was founded in Jerusalem in 1925 by Dr. Helena Kagan, who also served as its director on a voluntary basis.
+A home for infant orphans was founded in Jerusalem in 1925 by Helena Kagan, a physician who also served as its director on a voluntary basis.
 The institution was the only one of its kind until the WIZO Mother and Child Center opened in Tel Aviv in 1929.
 In the same year, WIZO took responsibility for the infants’ home in Jerusalem, relocating and expanding the center several times before opening the Rebecca Sieff Center for the Family in 1955 in the Beit Hakerem neighborhood of Jerusalem.

 WIZO applied the broadest possible definition of social work: extending help of various kinds to all people in need.
-As the waves of immigration increased, the Zionist women geared themselves for immigrant absorption, which included maintaining immigrant hostels, inexpensive restaurants, guidance bureaus and classes in Hebrew, cooking and sewing.
+As the waves of immigration increased, the Zionist women geared themselves for immigrant absorption, which included maintaining immigrant hostels, inexpensive restaurants, guidance bureaus, and classes in Hebrew, cooking and sewing.
 After the state was founded, cooperation continued between government welfare agencies and volunteer organizations, including WIZO (which absorbed the Hebrew Women’s Organization in 1933).

-Agricultural farms: During the 1920s, the Mo’ezet ha-Po’alot (Council of Women Workers), in cooperation with the Jewish Agency and the Jewish National Fund, set up six training farms for women.
+During the 1920s, the Mo’ezet ha-Po’alot (Council of Women Workers), in cooperation with the Jewish Agency and the Jewish National Fund, set up six training farms for women.
 These Women Workers’ Farms provided two years of practical training in all fields of agriculture.
 Since they lacked funding, WIZO was asked to help.
 It sponsored four of the six farms (in Afulah, Shekhunat Borochov [now Givatayim], Nahalat Yehudah [an urban community near Rishon le-Zion] and Petah Tikvah), managing them in cooperation with the Mo’ezet ha-Po’alot.
-A different type of educational farm, the Hadassim Youth Village, was founded in 1947 expressly to serve immigrant youth, becoming an independent high school in 1952.
+A different type of educational farm, the Hadassim Youth Village was founded in 1947 expressly to serve immigrant youth, becoming an independent high school in 1952.
 For many years Youth Aliyah sent groups of young people to agricultural institutions, where they received professional training and were in the company of native-born youngsters.

-Vegetable gardens and traveling counselors: The Training Department was set up in 1927 to extend agricultural education to private homes, and later also to kindergartens and schools.
+The Training Department was set up in 1927 to extend agricultural education to private homes, and later also to kindergartens and schools.
 During the economic crisis and the fourth wave of aliyah, the food shortage led people to grow their own vegetables.
-WIZO provided professional guidance through traveling counselors, distributing seeds, fertilizer and sometimes even financial loans.
+WIZO provided professional guidance through traveling counselors, distributing seeds, fertilizer, and sometimes even loans.
 In 1931, the Va’ad Le’ummi appointed WIZO’s counseling department to supervise all gardens near kindergartens and schools.
 The counseling department also provided counselors for A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutzim, and later to Lit. "village."
 The dominant pioneer settlement type of the Jews in Palestine between 1882moshavim, to help with growing vegetables.
-When the state was founded, the counselors were absorbed into agricultural education in the Ministry of Agriculture’s Counseling Department.
-Guidance activity on immigrant settlements continues to this day and includes many types other than agriculture.
+When Israel was founded, the counselors were absorbed into agricultural education in the Ministry of Agriculture’s Counseling Department.
+Guidance activity on immigrant settlements continues to this day and includes many types beyond agriculture.

 WIZO also provided training in women’s traditional tasks, such as cooking and running a household.
-Activities connected with nutrition took two forms: various counseling centers provided training in areas such as parenting, cooking, nutrition and even the management of public kitchens; other centers provided indigent people with basic provisions through milk distribution, kindergarten and school lunches, various institutions for abandoned children and an inexpensive cafeteria.
+Activities connected with nutrition took two forms: various counseling centers provided training in areas such as parenting, cooking, nutrition, and even the management of public kitchens; other centers provided indigent people with basic provisions through milk distribution, kindergarten and school lunches, various institutions for abandoned children, and an affordable cafeteria.

 WIZO’s contributions include inculcation of the concept of consumerism into Israeli society.
 The initiative for organizing consumer groups originated in WIZO’s belief that only a strong organization could achieve social objectives.
 During the Yishuv period, WIZO was part of the campaign for “Domestic Products” (Tozeret ha-Arez).
 It continued its work in this area by establishing a consumer organization as part of the Council of Women’s Organizations, which later became the Israeli Consumer Council, a government agency.

 All WIZO’s activities have one thing in common: aid to immigrant women.
-The special needs of each wave of immigration and the economic situation of each period dictated the respective nature of actual activity.
+The special needs of each wave of immigration and the economic situation of each period dictated the nature of WIZO’s activity.

-WIZO was characterized by a pioneering spirit, aspiring to create a civil society (i.e. the transfer of responsibility for certain areas to government institutions) and effective organization.
+WIZO was characterized by a pioneering spirit, aspiring to create a civil society (i.e. the transfer of responsibility for certain areas to government institutions) and effective organization in Erez Israel.
 In all these, it has been extremely successful.
 WIZO’s standing as a worldwide organization, combined with the focus of individual communities on specific projects, provided financial resources for its programs.